InexperiencedMe/SimpleDreamerMakeover/README.md

 - Reconstruction loss is huge (11k), messing up graphs' axis scale.
 But graphs are only for debugging, so it's not a priority.
 - Soft Critic cannot be neatly implemented with the current setup, without unnecessarily many net passes.
 I'm ignoring it for now, but maybe it will be needed one day.
 - Continue prediction is untested, so there is no guarantee that it works.
+- Remake the buffer.
+Buffer is currently taken from SimpleDreamer repo, but I should remake it to make it clear and clean like the rest.
+We don't even need to buffer the nextObservation.

 ## Acknowledgements